joshbegley/nyt-latest/previous.md

 `The annual Catholic charity event is known for inviting presidential candidates to lightheartedly roast each other.`\
 https://nytimes.com/video/us/elections/100000009769036/trump-harris-al-smith-dinner.html

-**Teräväinen, power play propel Blackhawks in home opener victory: Observations**\
+**Teuvo Teräväinen, power play propel Blackhawks in home-opener victory: Observations**\
-`The Blackhawks may not be contenders just yet, but their power play could push them higher than people might expect.`\
+`The Blackhawks might not be contenders just yet, but their power play could push them higher than people expect.`\
 https://nytimes.com/athletic/5852305/2024/10/18/blackhawks-home-opener-teravainen-power-play/

 **Aston Villa and a curious contract stand-off with Rory Wilson**\